bradley-erickson/bradley-erickson.github.io/index.md

 ### Technical Lead — Assistant Research Engineer

-Education Testing Service · Remote · Feb 2023 – Present
+Education Testing Service · Remote · Feb 2023 – Present · [Learning Observer](https://github.com/ArgLab/writing_observer)

 Served as principal engineer and architectural lead for the Learning Observer, an open-source, modular real-time data processing platform designed to make inferences from high-volume learning event streams.
 Originally joined the project during my MS at NC State, then transitioned to ETS to take over and expand its technical direction.